tandalf/refifer/readme.md

 Introduction
 ============

-Refifer is a python client library used for registering and managing events on the fetchr's ffire event distribution system.
+Refifer is a Python Client Library used for registering, managing and sending out events to the appropriate endpoints.